-Yuan Yuan is a partner of Global Law Office based in Beijing.
-She has represented various international and domestic leading investment institutions regarding private equity (PE)/ venture capital (VC) investment funds design and formation.
+Yuan Yuan is a partner at Global Law Office based in Beijing.
+She has represented various international and leading domestic investment institutions regarding private equity (PE)/ venture capital (VC) investment funds design and formation.
 Yuan represents various top-tier investment institutions and PE/VC funds.
-She assists renowned managers of PE/VC funds in the design and formation of their first and subsequent series of CNY funds in the Chinese market, including equity funds, mezzanine funds, M&A funds, real estate funds, hedge funds and funds of funds, and is also active in special investment vehicles for various types of projects.
+She assists renowned managers of PE/VC funds in the design and formation of their first and subsequent series of CNY funds in the Chinese market and is also active in special investment vehicles for various types of projects.
 Her practice also focuses on advising PE/VC fund managers on matters of private equity management institutions' compliance management, internal governance arrangements and economic incentives.

-Tony (Xianlai) Liu is a partner of Global Law Office based in Beijing.
+Tony (Xianlai) Liu is a partner at Global Law Office based in Beijing.
 He specialises in investment fund, private equity (PE)/venture capital (VC), M&A, capital market and dispute resolution.
-Tony has over 15 years of experience in investment fund and venture capital areas.
-He has in-depth and extensive knowledge of the Chinese PE/VC market, and he once worked as the general counsel of New Horizon Capital, one of the top PE funds in China, for more than five years.
-Tony regularly attends the meetings of the Asset Management Association of China (AMAC), the supervisor of the PE/VC fund industry, to perform analysis of new rules and provide advice on the supervision of investment funds.
+Tony has over 15 years of experience in investment fund and VC areas.
+He has extensive knowledge of the Chinese PE/VC market and previously worked as the general counsel of New Horizon Capital, one of the top PE funds in China.
+Tony regularly attends meetings of the Asset Management Association of China (AMAC), the supervisor of PE/VC fund industry, to analyse new rules and provide advice on the monitoring of investment funds.